 The Missionaries of the Precious Blood are a community of priests and brothers within the universal Catholic Church.
 The Congregation was founded by Saint Gaspar del Bufalo in 1815.
 The Missionaries of the Precious Blood is a shortened English translation of the Latin "Congregatio Missionariorum Pretiosissimi Sanguinis Domini Nostri Jesu Christi," (The Congregation of Missionaries of the Most Precious Blood of Our Lord Jesus Christ).
 Priests and brothers use the post-nominal initials C.PP.S. after their names.

-Society of Apostolic Life, composed of secular priests and brothers who live in community.
+It is a Society of Apostolic Life, composed of secular priests and brothers who live in community.
 Members do not take vows but are held together by the bond of charity only and by a promise "not to leave the community without permission of the lawful superior".
 The stated charism of the Society is to bring the Word of God to where it is most needed.

 Saint Gaspar del Bufalo founded the Society at the request of Pope Pius VII, who was shocked by the spiritual situation in Rome after he returned from exile.
 Pius decided that missions should be established throughout the Papal States.
 In 1814, he selected St. Gaspar del Bufalo and some other priests to undertake the responsibility, assigning them to the abbey of San Felice at Giano dell'Umbria, in the Umbria region of Italy.
 St. Gaspar and his confreres made a foundation on 15 August 1815.
 Soon, several houses were opened, and in 1820 missions were established for the express purpose of reaching out to the bandits who plagued the area.

-Leo XII was elected pope in 1823, the growth of the Society was checked.
+However, when Leo XII was elected pope in 1823, the growth of the Society was checked.
 Leo XII was unfavourably inclined towards its mission and objected to the proposed name, ‘Congregation of the Most Precious Blood’, seeing it as something of a novelty.
 Eventually, the Society was cleared of all accusations and the name was justified by reference to sacred Scripture.
 When Gaspar died of cholera in 1837 the Society had some 200 members and the Rule was given approval in 1841.
 Giovanni Merlini was a successor of Gaspar, a native of Spoleto and a friend of Pius IX, who had been elected in 1846, and whose exile at Gaeta he had shared when Pius fled from the Roman Republic in November 1848.
 Through the influence of Pope Pius IX, several new houses were opened in Italy, and one each in Alsace and Bavaria.
 The mother-house was established at the Church of Santa Maria in Trivio, Rome.
 In the 1860s the Republican Government suppressed some twenty-five houses of the Society, including the Maria in Trivio property and confiscated the revenues of the seminary at Albano.
 The Kulturkampf (1871–1878), enacted by the Prime Minister of Prussia Otto von Bismarck against the Catholic Church, closed the houses in Alsace and in several German-speaking states.

-North America at the request of John Baptist Purcell the Bishop of Cincinnati and has remained mostly in the Midwest.
+In 1844 the Society was introduced into North America at the request of John Baptist Purcell the Bishop of Cincinnati and has remained mostly in the Midwest.
 It conducts two colleges in Indiana: Calumet College of St. Joseph in Whiting and Saint Joseph's College in Rensselaer (originally a school for Native Americans).
 It previously ran St. Charles Seminary in Carthagena, Ohio; now a retirement center for priests.
 The Society also runs numerous parishes, the majority of which are in Ohio, Indiana, Missouri, and three in California.

-Ontario, Canada.
+During the 20th century the Italian province sent members to minister to those of Italian ancestry in North America and eventually, in 1987, these priests and brothers established the Atlantic Province, based in Ontario, Canada.
 The Society continued to prosper throughout and communities were established in Spain (1898), Brazil (1929), Chile (1947), Peru (1962), Tanzania (1966), Guatemala (1976), Croatia (1979), Poland (1982), India (1985), Mexico (1995), Vietnam (1997) and Colombia (2005) [

 In North America the Missionaries of the Precious Blood minister to those who have experienced family violence and those who live in socio-economically deprived cities such as Chicago.
 They serve as chaplains in hospitals dedicated to the care of veterans, teach in schools, run parishes and conduct retreats.
 In Europe the members of the Society engage in parish ministry, teaching in schools, conducting parish missions, chaplaincy work as well as sending personnel to other countries.

-Latin America as well as Africa and Asia.
+After Vatican II (1962–1965) the Society made a concerted effort to minister in more areas of Latin America as well as Africa and Asia.
 In Tanzania the Canadian members of the Society are specifically involved in assisting people to establish and maintain projects such as healthcare, improved agriculture and education.
 In Chile, the missionaries from the Cincinnati Province minister in a poor parish in Santiago and in the school Saint Gaspar College .
 In Peru they work in the harsh conditions of La Oroya (one of the most polluted places in the world) a mining town in the Andes.
 In Guatemala they help staff large urban and rural parishes and established a clinic.
 In India, due to many states forbidding Hindus from embracing Christianity, the Society involves itself with Christians, rather than trying to convert others.
 The Society also ministers to those in the slums, regardless of religion, through such means as health care, caring for street children, orphans and daycare for mothers and children.
 The Indian Vicariate, there has been great growth in recent years, and the Society ordinated 14 young men in 2010.

 The main administrative body of the Society is the General Curia, composed of five elected members: Moderator General, Vice-Moderator and 3 Councillors.
 Each province, vicariate and mission is headed by a Director elected from among the members.

-Spain and Portugal) Italy, Kansas City, Poland, Tanzania and Teutonic (Austria, Germany and Liechtenstein).
+As of 2015: Provinces: Atlantic (Canada), Cincinnati, Iberian (Spain and Portugal) Italy, Kansas City, Poland, Tanzania and Teutonic (Austria, Germany and Liechtenstein).
 Vicariates: Brazil, Chile, and India.
 Missions: Central America, Colombia, Croatia, Peru, and Vietnam[13]

 "Christ's shedding his Blood was for St. Gaspar and is for us the sign of God's great love for all people.
 This spirituality of the Blood continues to impel us to build community through the inclusion of the marginalized, to walk in solidarity with those who suffer, and to seek reconciliation in a divided world".

-Second Vatican Council, like all communities, that of the Precious Blood responded to the Council’s challenge to rediscover their charism.
+After the Second Vatican Council, like all communities, that of the Precious Blood responded to the Council’s challenge to rediscover their charism.
 The Society, which has maintained its purpose of bringing the Gospel to where it considers it is most needed, declared:

 We are united by a bond of charity and rooted in the Spirituality of the Blood of Jesus.
 We are called to participate in the on-going renewal of the Church and the realisation of the Presence of God among ourselves and those we serve.